 - A device that would show exactly where to find the right VHS/DVD on a shelf for my grandfather

-- A device that could detect speed limit signs and automatically slow down speeding cars
+- A device that could read speed limit signs and automatically slow down speeding cars to protect my family

 During middle and high school my interest in videogames gradually shifted to consumer technology.
 Every morning I would read the latest tech news on my computer and talk about it with a good friend of mine on the school bus.
 As sophomores we decided to join a new assistive technology club, which ended up helping me break out of my awkward shell and contribute to the formation of InvenTech Enterprises, LLC.